buoydevelopment/FE-Code-Test/README.md

 	I also tried to make the call from other apps(that I developed previously but was the same 500 status).
 So i decided to wait a day for the fix.
 	Finally on saturday night I realize the API was sending everything right.

+## To run the project.
+	1 - Make sure you're on '/test-app' directory and execute 'npm install'.
+	2 - After install has been completed, execute 'npm start'.

 ## Questions: